dukeayers/cs399_SocialMedia/README.md

 --- Optional: when the user types in a tag, show a drop down of tag suggestions
 --- Optional: 20 posts per page, use bootstrap pages

-- About page - Nancy
+- About page: everyone add a 150x150 picture for yourself

 - Settings page
 --- settings page needs to edit the database